UniversalAptronym/Locus-Server/README.md

 # __Usernames and Passwords__

-Before we start, you should to decide on certain usernames, passcodes, etc. You will need these later, and they are very important for your security. **Make sure these are usernames and passwords you can remember, which do not rely on simple patterns.
+Before we start, you should to decide on certain usernames, passcodes, etc. You will need these later, and they are very important for your security. **Make sure these are usernames and passwords you can remember and which do not rely on simple patterns.
 If you absolutely must write them down, store them in a secure *offline* location.
 None of these passwords should be a copy of other passwords you use.** You will need:

 ## __For regular use__
 - **Web URL** (this is the URL you and others will use to access your Pi's services) **(IMPORTANT: This is publically visible and SHOULD NOT MATCH ANY USERNAMES BELOW)**